korhox/4A00EZ53-3007-python-development-korhonen-juuso/README.md

 # Building

-To create build manually, you can simply download the repository and run:
+To create build manually, you need [Pyinstaller](https://pyinstaller.org/en/stable/).
+After you have installed the Pyinstaller (using Pip3: `pip3 install pyinstaller`), you can simply download the repository and run:
 ```
 pyinstaller src/main.py --onefile
 ```

+Run the command in the environment you want to create onefiler for.
+For example, on Windows for windows .exe and on mac/linux for binary files.

 # Author